How Stella Got Her Groove Back (soundtrack)

-How Stella Got Her Groove Back is the soundtrack to the 1998 film, How Stella Got Her Groove Back.
-It was released on August 11, 1998, through Flyte Tyme Records and consisted mainly of R&B music.
+How Stella Got Her Groove Back: Music from the Motion Picture is the soundtrack to the 1998 film, How Stella Got Her Groove Back.
+It was released on August 11, 1998, through Flyte Tyme Records and consisted mainly of R&B and reggae music.
 The album was entirely produced by the production duo, Jimmy Jam and Terry Lewis with additional help from Wyclef Jean & Jerry Duplessis as well as Salaam Remi.

 The soundtrack peaked at number eight on the Billboard 200 albums chart and number three on the Top R&B/Hip-Hop Albums chart, and was certified gold on September 22, 1998, by the RIAA.

-Two singles were released from the album, "Luv Me, Luv Me" and "Beautiful".
+Three singles were released from the album : "Luv Me, Luv Me", "Beautiful" and "Your Home Is in My Heart".